juhotter/KnowledgeGraphsProject/README.md

 Here are two examples of SPARQL queries provided, for better reproducability.

 ***Example Query: Menu***
 This query outputs the name as well as all the menu items from every establishment that has a menu.
 Having a successful output of this query means a successful linkage of both dataset, as the connection between the properties of the business, such as name, are completely separate in the dataset from the menu items, and the linking only happens inside GraphDB.
-Shown below are the first 20 rows of the output.
+Shown below are the first 20 rows of the output, which in total had 3,072 rows.
  ```
 PREFIX schema: <http://schema.org/>
 SELECT ?businessName ?meal